PyLaboThap/LaboThapPy/docs/source/documentation/documentation_doc.rst

 Documentation
 =============

-This section includes documentation about the PyLaboThap library.
+This section includes documentation about the LaboThapPy library.
 The documentation section is divided in three parts:

 - **Connector**: This section includes the documentation of how the connector modules were implemented and how to use them.
 - **Component**: This section includes the documentation of how the component modules were implemented and how to use them.
 It also includes all of the necessary information about each model of component.